A Common Pool of Privacy Problems: Legal and Technical Lessons from a Large-Scale Web-Scraped Machine Learning Dataset: Stakeholders

 \section{Stakeholders}

-In this section, we situate web-scraped datasets like CommonPool within the broader machine learning pipeline and provide frameworks to define the various processes and actors that influence or are influenced by large-scale web-scraped training datasets.
-Within the pipeline, personal information may be encoded in different forms, from a webpage to a machine learning model.
-In \Cref{fig:data_lifecycle}, we demonstrate the lifecycle for personal information that may trickle into datasets like CommonPool.
+We now situate web-scraped training datasets like CommonPool within the broader machine learning pipeline and provide frameworks to define the various processes and actors that influence or are influenced by these datasets.
+Within the pipeline, personal information may be encoded in different forms, from a \textit{website} to a downstream \textit{model} trained on that data, as shown in \Cref{fig:data_lifecycle}.
 First, \textit{personal information} is uploaded to a \textit{website}, which then is scraped and aggregated into a \textit{web archive}, a snapshot of the entire internet obtained through web crawling.
 Then, the web archive is cleaned and processed into a \textit{URL table} consisting of text and a link to an image.
-The table is then downloaded to a \textit{dataset} which then is used to train a machine learning \textit{model}.
-The model may then be deployed and potentially leak personal data through memorization \citep{carlini2023extracting}.
+The table is then downloaded to a \textit{dataset} which then is used to train a machine learning \textit{model} that may be subsequently deployed.

 With the data lifecycle in mind, we now define the various stakeholders that are involved with the content of machine learning datasets, and in our case, focusing specifically on image-text data from the web.
 We follow the roles from \citet{khan2022subjects} but also add additional actors in relation to DataComp CommonPool, of whom we argue are important players that have their own incentives and consequences.
 As displayed in \Cref{tab:stakeholders}, the stakeholders are separated into three stages: the Internet, the Dataset, and the Usage.
 None of these stakeholders are mutually exclusive from each other, as there may be substantial overlap.